-From Searing Texas Leads to "Slow Dancing" Cleans This Is One Packed Preamp Pedal!
+From Searing Leads to "Slow Dancing" Cleans This Is One Packed Preamp Pedal!

 Designed Alongside An Oiginal Dumble SSS #001